 - Be PERSISTENT!
 Studies show that in Direct Mail advertising 80% of response/sales come after the 3rd-5th time being mailed out.

 - Be PATIENT!
 You will get responses!

-And when the responses start coming in, head on over to my professional pride and joy – the CleanGuidePro Janitorial Bidding software (that has a 30 day free trial) – and create a winning proposal!
+And when the responses start coming in, head on over to my professional pride and joy – the CleanlyRun Janitorial Bidding software (that offers a 30 day free trial) – and create a winning proposal!
 Not only will you generate a professional, detailed and accurate proposal in just a few minutes, you can also take advantage of the system’s bonus Marketing Materials section.
 Here’s where you can review the proven marketing materials that I’ve used to get countless responses over the years in my janitorial company.
 Better still, you can customize these brochures and letters for your own business!